 Landlords, of course, must take responsibility here.
 But owing to the mess of changes to welfare, government are creating uncertainty for the market and its reaction is to the detriment of tenants.
 We’ve come to expect it from the Wilsons, but when even landlords with a social purpose are thinking twice about who they allow as tenants we know a change in tack is needed.

 Carl Packman is a contributing editor for Left Foot ForwardLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.